vmanucharyan/duktape-cpp/README.md

 ## Polymorphic classes

-`duktape-cpp` supports polymorphic types, but currently with only one level of inheritance (e.g. interface + implementation).
+`duktape-cpp` supports polymorphic types, but currently with only one level of inheritance (e.g. interface and implementation).

 Use `DUK_CPP_DEF_BASE_CLASS(type, base)` macro to define a base class.

-After that, methods and properties of base class will be automatically exposed in javascript (not, that base class also need to have `inspect` method or specialize `Inspect` template).
+After that, methods and properties of base class will be automatically exposed in javascript (note, that base class also need to have `inspect` method or specialize `Inspect` template).

 see `tests/PolymorphicTypesTests.cpp` for an example.